ptc-iot-sharing/ThingworxDemoWebpackWidget/README.md

 ### Building and publishing

 The following commands allow you to build and compile your widget:
-* `npm run build`: builds the extension
+* `npm run build`: builds the extension.
+Creates a new extension zip file under the `zip` folder.
 * `npm run watch`: watches the source files, and whenever they change, do a build
-* `npm run packageExtension`: executed after a `npm run build`, or while `npm watch` is running, it creates a zip file inside the `zip` directory
-* `npm run upload`: same as `npm run packageExtension`, but also uploads the widget to the configured thingworx
+* `npm run upload`: creates a build, and uploads the extension zip to the thingworx server configured in `package.json`.